Big city living isn’t for everyone–but at the same time, urban areas certainly have their perks.

 Next, we averaged the rankings for each place to create a quality of life index.

 And finally, we crowned the city with the best quality of life index the “Best Suburb near Arlington.”
-We’re lookin’ at you, University Park.
+We’re lookin’ at you, Falls Church.

 Read on below to learn more about what it’s like to live in the best of the best.
 Or skip to the end to see the list of all the suburbs ranked from best to worst.

-University Park is always mentioned as one of the best suburbs in the Arlington area.
-We’ll tell you the good about “Awesome University Park.”
+Falls Church is always mentioned as one of the best suburbs in the Arlington area.
+We’ll tell you the good about “Awesome Falls Church.”

-Here in Highland Park, it’s really safe, and residents are just about as rich as you’ll see in the Arlington metro area.
+Here in Vienna, it’s really safe, and residents are just about as rich as you’ll see in the Arlington metro area.

 The bad side?
 Schools are more crowded, and the cost of living puts a large part of the city out of reach for most families.